-In a companion post, I discussed four major changes resulting from the passage of the SECURE Act and strategies to manage them (Top 4 SECURE Act Changes That May Impact You and How To Plan For Them found here).
-In this post, I will discuss the new class of retirement plan beneficiaries called Eligible Designated Beneficiaries (EDBs) and naming a trust as a beneficiary of a retirement plan after passage of the SECURE Act.
+In a companion post, we discussed four major changes resulting from the passage of the SECURE Act and strategies to manage them (Top 4 SECURE Act Changes That May Impact You and How To Plan For Them).
+In this post, we will discuss the new class of retirement plan beneficiaries called Eligible Designated Beneficiaries (EDBs) and naming a trust as a beneficiary of a retirement plan after the passage of the SECURE Act.

-The “stretch” IRA has been eliminated for most non-spouse beneficiaries, requiring a 10-year payout instead of “stretching” Required Minimum Distributions (RMDs) over their own lifetime (please see the companion post Top 4 SECURE Act Changes That May Impact You and How To Plan For Them for more information about “Stretch” IRAs and RMDs).
+The “stretch” IRA has been eliminated for most non-spouse beneficiaries, requiring a 10-year payout instead of “stretching” Required Minimum Distributions (RMDs) over their own lifetime.

 Every rule has an exception, however, and those exempt from the 10-year rule are called Eligible Designated Beneficiaries (EDBs).
 They are still able to stretch distributions under the old rules, and they include: